MaxRev-Dev/gdal.netcore/README.md

 Drivers included PROJ(7.2.1), GEOS(3.11.1), and more than 200 other drivers.
 To view full list of drivers, To view the complete list of drivers, you can view the full list with GDAL's API or see property `DriversInCurrentVersion` [here](tests/MaxRev.Gdal.Core.Tests.XUnit/CommonTests.cs).

-**NOTE**: Windows and Linux drivers availability may differ.
+**NOTE**: Runtime drivers availability may differ.
 Ask me about a specific driver for runtime.
 Please issue if I need to mention any packages.

 ## Building runtime libraries